-In this Corn Dosa recipe the major ingredients it going to be sweet corn but along with it we are adding some small yellow lentil (moong dal too) & rice flour too as it helps in making the dosa crispy balancing the moisture from corn kernels.
+In this Corn Dosa recipe the major ingredient is going to be sweet corn but along with it we are adding some yellow lentil (moong dal too) & rice flour too as it helps in making the dosa crispy balancing the moisture from corn kernels.
 You can adjust salt & spices as per your taste.

 Other recipes which uses sweet corn are:

 You can give this dosa in kids lunch box also as it is nutritious and will give an instant boost of energy.
 If they are cheese lovers, you can even grate some mozarella cheese inside this corn dosa before finally folding it.

 Please do try this recipe and I am sure you will love it.
 Follow or subscribe us on other social media channels too for staying in touch.
 Links shared in the end.

 I have also shared a Youtube video for this recipe.
 You can check it out by clicking on the link below.
 Please SUBSCRIBE to the channel if you like it 🙂

 Hope you will like this easy delicious sweet corn dosa recipe!!

 - Sweet Corn Kernels (Unboiled) – 1 cup